schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 <img src="Linear_mixed-effects_models_files/figure-html/unnamed-chunk-29-1.png" width="90%" />

 The distribution of random effects should resemble a *Gaussian distribution*.
 It is usually hard to tell with such small sample sizes, but it seems that the Intercept effects have a left skew.
-As we will see in chapter [#GLM], this problem is not surprisung and can be resolved.
+As we will see in chapter \@ref(glm), this problem is not surprisung and can be resolved.
 The distributions are also centered at zero, which is not a coincidence, but the way random effects are designed: deviations from the population mean.
-That opens up two interesting perspectives: first, random effects look a lot like residuals [#residuals], and like those we can summarize a random effects vector by its *standard deviation*, using the `grpef`  command from package Bayr.
+That opens up two interesting perspectives: first, random effects look a lot like residuals \@ref(likelihood-random-term), and like those we can summarize a random effects vector by its *standard deviation*, using the `grpef`  command from package Bayr.

 ```r